 Excess CSRS Contributions—Long-serving CSRS employees may have more creditable service than is required to earn the maximum annuity benefit of 80 percent.
 Under standard accrual rules, the maximum is reached at 41 years and 11 months of service, but less is required for those who served in certain occupations in which benefits accrue at a higher rate, as described in Section 8 of this chapter.
 When their retirement application is processed by OPM and after any unpaid deposits or redeposits are paid off, those retirees are offered a choice of having the remaining amount refunded with interest or using it to purchase additional annuity, which won’t be subject to the 80 percent limit.
 The rules for purchasing additional annuity are the same as those for voluntary contributions (see below).
 This policy is not germane to FERS because there is no benefit maximum under FERS.

 CSRS Voluntary Retirement Contributions

-Voluntary contributions are optional payments CSRS and CSRS Offset (but not FERS) employees may make to the Civil Service Retirement and Disability Fund in addition to the regular retirement deductions taken from their salary.
-These voluntary contributions to the fund earn interest at rates as described below.
+Voluntary contributions are optional payments CSRS and CSRS Offset employees may make to the Civil Service Retirement and Disability Fund in addition to the regular retirement deductions taken from their salary.
+Employees covered by or retiring under the Federal Employees Retirement System (FERS) are not eligible to make voluntary contributions.
+These voluntary contributions to the fund earn interest at rates shown in the Interest Rates table in Section 3 of this chapter.
 The earnings are tax-deferred.